Getting Started with Data Analytics Use Cases

 The analytics process can vary based on the degree of complexity of the use case.

-The BAA team continues to work with organizations to create successful data governance and analytics strategies.
+Our data consultants and analysts continues to work with organizations to create successful data governance and analytics strategies.
 Analytics use cases add value to customers in healthcare, retail, higher education, manufacturing and other industries where large amounts of valuable data are collected.